-Current and deferred tax is recognized in the income statement, except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
-In this case, the tax is also recognized in other comprehensive income or directly in equity, respectively.
+Current and deferred tax is recognized in the income statement, except to the extent that it relates to items recognized in OCI or directly in equity.
+In this case, the tax is also recognized in OCI or directly in equity, respectively.